When Should You Not Go to the Grand Canyon?

 Tips for Avoiding Crowds at the Grand Canyon

-If your schedule doesn't allow for a visit during spring or fall, don't fret!
-There are still ways to minimize the impact of crowds during peak times.
+If your schedule doesn't allow for a visit during a less busy time of year, don't fret!
+There are still ways to minimize heat and the impact of crowds during peak season at the Grand Canyon.

 Related Reading: Grand Canyon South Rim Versus North Rim